pattern

 used to refer to the passing down of traditions, knowledge, values, or skills from one generation to the next, especially from a father to his son

-Ex: The business has stayed in the family from father to son.
+Ex: The craft has been passed down from father to son.

 LanGeek